MediaComem/comem-archidep/ex/docker-compose-todolist.md

   # ...
 ```

-> :space_invader: Note that nginx has images based on the lightweight and secure
+> :gem: Note that nginx has images based on the lightweight and secure Alpine
-> Alpine Linux distribution.
-Choose one of these for a smaller and more
+> Linux distribution.
+Choose one of these for a smaller and more efficient
-> efficient Docker image, benefiting from Alpine's minimalistic footprint.
+> Docker image, benefiting from Alpine's minimalistic footprint.

 Concerning the port, choose your favorite port that is currently free on your
 local machine, let's say `12000`.
 You need to publish port `80` of the nginx